 But this year's Super Bowl on Sunday, Jan.
 26, left the crowd I watched with disappointed.
 Once again, women were the butt (literally, in the case of one Budweiser ad) of jokes.
-Violence in the form of promotions for upcoming feature films and sex in promotions for after-game viewing (underwear-clad heroine of "Alias") seemed endless.
+Violence in the form of promotions for upcoming feature films and sex in promotions for after-game viewing (underwear-clad heroine of "Alias") seemed endless (by gary).
 The ferocious tackling of a football player in a Reebok commercial - a guy hired to get after office slackers - seemed far worse than anything going on in the Super Bowl itself.
 The puke on a truck windshield in one commercial was simply awful.

 The upshot: These commercials were designed to entertain particularly immature boys and men addicted to the sex-violence metier of video games, who also think scatalogical joking around is hilarious.
 And their creators paid millions to have us see them.